Ashutosh-cpu-glitch/hybrid-plasticity-snn/README.md

 suffer from catastrophic forgetting when trained sequentially on new tasks.
-This project investigates whether a small, locally-trained "fast" synaptic pathway, combined with lightweight episodic replay, can reduce this forgetting — inspired by Complementary Learning Systems theory (McClelland et al., 1995), in which the hippocampus learns quickly via local plasticity while the cortex consolidates knowledge slowly.
+This project investigates whether a small, locally-trained "fast" synaptic pathway, combined with lightweight episodic replay, can reduce this forgetting, inspired by Complementary Learning Systems theory (McClelland et al., 1995), in which the hippocampus learns quickly via local plasticity while the cortex consolidates knowledge slowly.